sruthi41210/scRNAseq-Ovarian-Seurat-Monocle/readme.md

 ##  Citation

-If you reference this project in a portfolio or academic submission, please cite.
+If you reference this project in a portfolio or academic submission, please cite as:

 ```
 Sruthi S. (2025).
 Single-Cell RNA-Seq Analysis of Ovarian Dataset (Seurat → Monocle → STRING).